PragatiJ55/Websites/README.md

-# nyx77
+# Websites
-Websites made in a day
+These are some websites that I have tried to complete in a day.